Coronavirus Employees' Help

-- You're on Economy 7
+|British Gas||- You're on Economy 7 and use storage heaters

 |You can request one and you'll usually get an installation date within two weeks|

 |E.on||- You're in an area with poor signal strength||You can request one and E.on will aim to get you an installation date within 28 days|

-- You're on Economy 7
+|Scottish Power||- You're on Economy 7

-|You can request one by phone or email First Utility will aim to get you an installation date within two weeks|
+|You can request one and Scottish Power will aim to get you an installation date within two weeks|

-|Ovo Energy||- You're in an area with poor signal strength
+- You're in an area with poor signal strength

-|You can request one and you should get an installation date within two weeks|
+|You can request one online, by phone or email – Shell Energy will aim to get you an installation date within two weeks|

-Last updated: September 2018.
-(1) You can also wait until your supplier contacts you and offers you one, or register your interest if you can't get one now you'll then be contacted when you can.|
+|Last updated: May 2021.
+(1) You can also wait until your supplier contacts you and offers you one, or register your interest if you can't get one now – you'll then be contacted when you can.|

-For a few smaller companies you can check Smart Energy GB's smart meter page or if it's not there, simply call your supplier.
+For a few smaller companies, you can check Smart Energy GB's smart meter page or if it's not there, simply call your supplier.

 The installation itself takes one to two hours, depending on whether you have gas and electricity, or just one.
 During this time, your supply will need to be switched off, so it's best to do it at a quiet time when everyone (except you) is out.

-As well as fitting the meters, the installer should explain how it all works, and run you through the in-home display if you decided to get one.
+As well as fitting the meters, the installer should explain how it all works, and run you through the in-home display – if you decided to get one.

-Your installer may offer safety and energy-efficiency advice but they're NOT allowed to sell you anything and they can only tell you about other products and services available from your supplier if you've agreed to it beforehand.
+Your installer may offer safety and energy-efficiency advice – but they're NOT allowed to sell you anything – and they can only tell you about other products and services available from your supplier if you've agreed to it beforehand.

-You'll need to arrange installation of the smart gas meter and smart electricity meter with each supplier separately and you'll have to be at home for both.
+You'll need to arrange installation of the smart gas meter and smart electricity meter with each supplier separately – and you'll have to be at home for both.

-Usually, your new smart meters will simply replace your old gas and electricity meters so they should be in exactly the same place.
+Usually, your new smart meters will simply replace your old gas and electricity meters – so they should be in exactly the same place.

 If they need to be moved, your smart meter installer will ask you first and you shouldn't be charged extra.

-If you want them moved, you may need to pay talk to your supplier.
+If you want them moved, you may need to pay – talk to your supplier.

 Meter readings are sent monthly at a minimum.
-You can also choose to send daily readings or even half-hourly if you want.
+You can also choose to send daily readings or even half-hourly ones if you want.

 As with normal meters, you can't take them with you, and you should leave the in-home display too as it only works with the smart meter(s) it was installed with.